weiyuan95/moneytracker/README.md

 Moneytracker is a dead-simple way to keep track of the fiat or crypto assets you have across different entities.
 Currently, moneytracker is in early development, and only supports front-end functionality.
-This means that all behaviour is driven from localstorage, and no data is sent to or persisted any server.
+This means that all behaviour is driven from localstorage, and no data is sent to or persisted on any server.

 # Running the app
 ```shell